johannesgerer/buchhaltung/README.md

 *Buchhaltung* (['bu&#720;&chi;ˌhaltʊŋ], German *book keeping*), written in Haskell, helps you keep track of your finances on the command line with minimal effort.
 It provides tools that help you in creating a complete ledger of all your bank and savings accounts', credit cards', and other transactions, in a text-based ledger format, that is readable by the [ledger CLI tool](http://www.ledger-cli.org/) and its many [derivatives](http://plaintextaccounting.org/).

 * Fetch your bank transaction directly via FinTS/HBCI/OFXDirectConnect
+* Import transactions from
+  * PayPal
+  * Barclaycard Visa
+  * comdirect Visa
+  * Revolut
+  * Barclays UK CSV
+  * NatWest International CSV
-* Import transactions from PayPal, Barclaycard Visa, comdirect Visa, Revolut, Barclays UK CSV, NatWest International CSV, and Monefy expense tracker app, (or define your own formats)
+  * and Monefy expense tracker app
+  * ... or define your own formats
 * Semi-automatically match transactions to accounts using Bayesian classification
 * Semi-automatic transaction entry with meaningful suggestions in keyboard-based speed mode
  * It is couples/room-mates aware: Create several transaction simultaneously (see [Multi-user add](#multi-user-add))